kesava-wow/kuinameplates2/README.md

 When submitting an issue:
 - Separate distinct issues into multiple tickets.
 It's easier to work with that way.
 - Run this in chat: ``/knp dump``.
 It should open a window including some debug information.
-Copy that into your report; it tells me what version of KNP you're on, what your current profile's settings are, and what modules are installed and enabled.
+Copy that into your report; it tells me what version of KNP you're on, what your current profile's settings are, and what modules are installed.
 - Remember I'm human.
 Though I do main a Draenei.

 ---